When to Surrender in Blackjack?

 Early Surrender

 Early surrender allows players to surrender their hand before the dealer checks for blackjack.
-This option is particularly advantageous because it gives the player an opportunity to cut their losses even before knowing if the dealer has a blackjack.
+This option is particularly advantageous because it allows the player to cut their losses even before knowing if the dealer has a blackjack.
 Unfortunately, early surrender is less commonly available in modern casinos, as it reduces the house edge more significantly compared to late surrender.

 Late Surrender